cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 Well, you think as you drift off, at least you've learned what fabric softener does.\\

-Update: [https://cvklein.github.io/one-warm-spark/2025/11/17/Explaining_the_Joke/](https://cvklein.github.io/one-warm-spark/2025/11/17/Explaining_the_Joke/) explains the background.
+Update: [The next post](https://cvklein.github.io/one-warm-spark/2025/11/17/Explaining_the_Joke/) explains a bit of background and assumptions

 Permalink: [{{ site.url }}{{ page.url }}]({{ site.url }}{{ page.url }})